drTakuOmics/proend-scripts/docs/pan2-extension/README.md

 | 2D classification | Number of classes | 100 |
 | 2D selection | Retained classes | 4 |
 | 2D selection | Retained particles | 42 |

-> The exposure value is reported here as recorded for this test dataset.
-Add the exact microscope/software unit before final release if available.

 ---